Johnson & Johnson (JNJ) Reveals an Earnings Mystery

-Johnson & Johnson (NYSE:JNJ) went up by 0.26% from its latest closing price compared to the recent 1-year high of $173.65.
-The company’s stock price has collected -1.00% of loss in the last five trading sessions.
-MarketWatch.com reported 15 hours ago that Moderna and Pfizer are already developing COVID-19 vaccine boosters.
-Do we need a third shot?
+Johnson & Johnson (NYSE:JNJ) went down by -0.04% from its latest closing price compared to the recent 1-year high of $173.65.
+The company’s stock price has collected -1.68% of loss in the last five trading sessions.
+MarketWatch.com reported on 06/04/21 that Global COVID-19 cases top 172 million as WHO warns of possible third wave in Africa after 20% increase in infections in two weeks

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.